e-sites/Zepto-Builder/README.md

 ##Getting started
 After cloning (or downloading) the repo you must run <code>npm install</code> to fetch all dependencies, when this is done all Bower packages will automatically be downloaded and a browser build of Uglify will be created.
 Needless to say, for this to work you will need to have Node.js and Bower installed on your machine.

-##Grunt task
+##Gulp task
-Grunt is used to create a distribution build.
-By running the default Grunt task it will optimize all resources and store them in the <code>dist</code> folder.
+Gulp is used to create a distribution build.
+By running the default Gulp task it will optimize all resources and store them in the <code>dist</code> folder.
 The files located in this folder are prepared to be uploaded / deployed as is.

 ##Under the hood
 So, how does this tool actually work?
 Well, altough Zepto offers a CLI-based build tool I have decided to make it client-side only, based on <a href="https://github.com/gfranko/DownloadBuilder.js">DownloadBuilder</a>.
 The process from selecting the modules to actually generating the build (and minify it) is: